mupofps/docker-sshd/README.md

 # SSHD

-Minimal Alpine Linux Docker image with `sshd` exposed and `rsync` installed.
+Minimal Alpine Linux Docker image with `sshd` exposed.
 The image is available on Docker Hub `mupofps/sshd`.

 ## Environment Options